-It was past practice for HACCC will-to use the same waiting list for both tenant-based and \\\\PBV assistance.

-HACCC will-used the HCV waiting list for PBV assistance until such-a-time-as-site-basedwaiting lists wereare established for each PBV project.
-All HCV applicants werewill-be given the \\\\\\first opportunity to be placed on these site-based wait lists.
-Since then and Fihereafter, all \\\\\\applicants interested in PBV assistance shall be placed on the project's site-based wait \\\\\\list.
-Placement on the site-based wait list shall not affect applicants' placement or status \\\\\ on the HCV wait list.
+It was past practice for HACCC will-to use the same waiting list for both tenant-based andPBV assistance.
+In the event HACCC's tenant-based wait-list is depleted or the new tenant-based wait-list has not-been approved for implementation yet, the owner of PBV assisted units may refer applicants to HACCC for assistance in the PBV unit until such a time as a Site-Based Wait-Lists are created or a new tenant-based wait-list is cleared for implementation.
+HACCC will-used the HCV waiting list for PBV assistance until such a time-as-site-based- waiting lists wereare established for each PBV project.
+All HCV applicants werewill-be given thefirst opportunity to be placed on these site-based wait lists.
+Since then and Thereafter, allapplicants interested in PBV assistance shall be placed on the project's site-based waitlist.
+Placement on the site-based wait list shall not affect applicants' placement or status on the HCV wait list.